dc91/RAG/README.md

 * Generating LLM response

 # config.py - Variables
 Here we specify what the various settings do.

 ## API keys
-Keys are saved in a .env file, and loaded here:
+Keys are saved in a `.env file`, and loaded here:
 ```python
 #---------------------------------------#
 #-----------------KEYS------------------#